-While Heather takes on the psychotherapy portion of KAP treatment, she partners with an organization called Journey Clinical, which has a specialized medical team that handles all medical aspects including determining eligibility, developing a custom treatment plan, prescribing the medicine, and monitoring outcomes.
+While I take on the psychotherapy portion of KAP treatment, I partner with an organization called Journey Clinical, which has a specialized medical team that handles all medical aspects including determining eligibility, developing a custom treatment plan, prescribing the medicine, and monitoring outcomes.

 Below is more information about KAP to help you navigate if this treatment may be a good fit for you.

 Note: I do not offer or provide illegal substances, guided sessions with illegal substances, or referrals to underground practitioners.

 Ketamine is a synthetic pharmaceutical compound.
 Although it is commonly known as a dissociative anesthetic used in medical settings, it is also used as an effective off-label treatment for a variety of mental health conditions, including, but not limited to, depression, anxiety and PTSD.